-Prevalent users will be defined as any patients, within a calendar year, with ≥ 2 consecutive prescription claims/dispatches of Strattera.
-Prevalent cohorts will be created for each of the most recent 7 full calendar years of data (January 2008 through December 2014).
+Prevalent users will be defined as any patients, within a calendar year, with $\geq 2$ consecutive prescription claims/dispatches of Strattera.
+Prevalent cohorts will be created for each of the most recent 5 full calendar years of data (January 2012 through December 2016).
+Prevalent use of oral solution will be available from April 2015 through December 2016.
 These data will be used to assess patient counts, as well as for assessment of comorbidities and concomitant medication usage.

 Incident users will be identified from within the prevalent user cohort.
-Incident (new) users of Strattera will be defined by a first of two consecutive prescriptions between 1 January 2013 and 30 June 2013.
-Patients will be excluded if any dispatches of Strattera are identified during the 6-month wash out period (1 July 2012 and 31 December 2012).
-New users will be followed for a 24 month follow-up period (see Figure 9.1) to assess measures of drug utilisation, as further described below.
+Incident (new) users of Strattera capsules will be defined by a first of two consecutive prescriptions between 01 January 2015 and 30 June 2015.
+Patients will be excluded if any dispatches of Strattera are identified during the 6-month wash out period (01 July 2014 and 31 December 2014).
+New capsule users will be followed for a 24 month follow-up period (see Figure 9.1) to assess measures of drug utilisation, as further described below.
+Incident (new) users of Strattera oral solution will be defined by a first of two consecutive prescriptions between 01 April 2015 and 31 December 2015.
+Because oral solution was not available prior to 2015, there is no need for a wash-out for oral solution dispensings in the 6-months prior.
+However, the incident users of oral solution may be previous users of capsules.
+New oral solution users will be followed for an 18 month follow-up period (see Figure 9.2) to assess measures of drug utilisation.

 Figure 9.1.
-Graphic for identifying incident atomoxetine users for assessing measures of drug utilisation.
+Graphic for identifying incident atomoxetine capsule users for assessing measures of drug utilisation.